Online Selfish Load Balancing: Two-Sided Truthful Mechanism for Makespan

 Now we show that the solution returned by~\cref{alg:makespan} is speed-size-feasible and bounded-competitive by~\cref{lem:makespan:roundable} and~\cref{lem:makespan:fractionalcompetitive}, respectively.

-\begin{lemma} The fractional solution $\vX$ returned by~\cref{alg:makespan} is speed-size-feasible. \end{lemma} \begin{proof} From the description, the algorithm initially scales down the machine speeds and ignores all machines with $\bs_i < \frac{\bs_1}{m}$.
+\begin{lemma} The fractional solution $\vX$ returned by~\cref{alg:makespan} is speed-size-feasible. \end{lemma} \begin{proof} According to \Cref{def:speed_constraints}, a fractional allocation $\vX$ is speed-size-feasible if it satisfies the job-size constraint $p_j\le c\cdot s_i\cdot \opt, \forall j\in [n],i\in [m]$ where $c$ is a constant and the machine-speed constraint $s_i\ge \frac{s_1}{c\cdot m}, \forall i\in [m]$ where $s_1$ is highest machine speed.
+From the description, the algorithm initially scales down the machine speeds and ignores all machines with $\bs_i < \frac{\bs_1}{m}$.
 Since $s_i\leq 2\bs_i$ and $\bs_1 \leq s_1$, the machine-speed constraint in~\cref{def:speed_constraints} has been satisfied.

 To show that $\vX$ satisfies the job-size constraint, we first note that the initial operation can be regarded as the algorithm creating a new machine set $\bcM$ and allocating online jobs to this new set of machines.
 It is easy to observe that the optimal solution $\bopt$ on this new machine set will only have a slight increase: $\bopt \leq 4\cdot \opt$.